Center for Biblical Theology and Eschatology

 - "And the head of the kingdom of Persia is standing over against me twenty and one days, and lo, Michael, first of the chief heads, hath come to help me..." -YLT

-Again pointing to the work on the cross by Christ, that He is God, and the first resurrected from the dead, that in all things He might have preeminence.
+Again pointing to the work on the cross by Christ, that He is God the alpha and Omega nd the first resurrected from the dead, that in all things He might have preeminence.

 - "And unto the angel of the church in Smyrna write; These things saith the first and the last, which was dead, and is alive;"

 Either way we look at it, whether first of the Chief rulers or one of the chief rulers, both illustrate His rule in the triune Godhead.
-When Daniel says He is the only one to help, this in itself is a confirmation and illustration that this refers to the Messiah.
-Only the top or head Messenger (not angel) of God would be the help of the election.
+When Daniel says Michael is the only one to help, this in itself is a confirmation and illustration that this refers to the Messiah.
+No one else is qualified.
+Only the top or head Messenger (not arch angel) of God could be the help of the election.
 Christ is the first Prince who strengthens us and is our help in time of trouble or weakness.
 This is illustrated again in the following verses of that same chapter.

 Daniel's Prince or ruler is Christ.
 There is no one that holds with him in those things but Michael, His Prince.
-Not any other man, not any other angel (Messenger), not any army, just this one Prince Michael, translated, who is certainly God.
+Not any other man, not any other angel (Messenger), not any physical army, just this one Prince and head messenger Michael.
+Michael, which translated means "who is certainly God."
 This text would be illogical and unbiblical (since we know there is always a remnant and angels of God) until we understand that this Prince is Christ and no one else could help him.
 Then of course this is perfectly logical, for Christ is the only one that holds with us all in these things.
 He is our only help!
 This is the truth noted in scripture which this messenger has shown Daniel.
 Michael, He who is assuredly God, would be the only one who would help in this time of need.
 He couldn't trust in earthly princes, his only help comes from the Lord Jesus.

 - "But I will shew thee that which is noted in the scripture of truth: and there is none that holdeth with me in these things, but Michael your prince."